Income Tax Frequently Asked Questions

 - I have just got married, what do I need to do?

 - You will need to tell us that you have married and we will require the name of your spouse and the date of your marriage.
 Separate tax returns must be completed for the year you marry and an assessment will be issued to each of you individually.
-The tax returns that are submitted in the years following will be made by the husband and must include income from both spouses.
-Future assessments will be issued and made in the husbands name.
+The tax returns that are submitted in the years following will be made by the husband in an opposite-sex marriage, or the eldest spouse in a same-sex marriage, and must include income from both spouses.
+Future assessments will be issued and made in the name of the husband or the eldest spouse.

 - Can I be assessed separately?

 - Either spouse can, request to be assessed separately, but this request must be received in writing, by 31 March in the year following your marriage or by 31 March in the year you wish it to commence.
 If you are assessed separately, you will each complete your own tax return and your tax affairs will be kept separate.

 - I have separated/divorced, do I need to tell you?